 Otherwise, if you are a seasoned climber, you can try this North Wales rock climbing self-rescue course before setting off to discover Snowdonia’s wide variety of rocks and landscapes.

 Due to the relatively moderate weather conditions, Snowdonia is perfect to visit year-round with August being the hottest month and January the coldest, November the wettest month, and April the driest.
 It is also possible to experience all four seasons in one day, so you must be ready for different climatic scenarios every time you go out.

 In winter, from December to March, it occasionally snows, however average daytime temperatures are between 8°C and 9°C. In spring, from March to May, average daytime temperatures are between 9°C and 14°C. Summer is peak season and goes from June to September with average daytime temperatures between 17°C and 19°C. Finally, autumn, between the months of September and November is a stunning season to visit Snowdonia due to the colors and enjoys average daytime temperatures between 11°C and 17°C.

 You can get to Snowdonia by plane most conveniently from Manchester, by train from London, by ferry to Holyhead from Dublin or by car.
 There are three airports in the region: Anglesey, Caernarfon, and the Royal Aerospace Establishment.
 Once in Snowdonia, you can also take the local sherpa buses to move around.

-Whichever way you decide on to get there, just make sure you do, because Snowdonia is definitely one of those destinations that will forever be engraved in your heart!
-Start planning your active holiday now and book your place for a thrilling adventure in Snowdonia with one of the guides at Explore-Share!
+Whichever way you decide to get there, just make sure you do, because Snowdonia is definitely one of those destinations that will forever be engraved in your heart!
+Start planning your active holiday now and book your place on a thrilling guided Snowdonia adventure with one of the guides at Explore-Share!